 A modest cost-of-living stipend is provided for resident fellowships.
-The selected resident fellow will begin their fellowship virtually on January 1, 2021.
+The selected resident fellow will begin their fellowship virtually.
 The cost-of-living stipend for a virtual resident fellowship is $2,000 a month.
 If conditions permit, the virtual resident fellowship will be converted to an in-person resident fellowship.
 In-person resident fellows will receive a stipend of $3,000 per month to support living expenses in Honolulu.

 Non-resident or adjunct fellowships do not receive remuneration.